Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 4. How good is the astrometry for the images and the source lists?

-HLA processing attempts to correct the astrometry of most images by matching sources with one of more of three catalogs, namely the Guide Star Catalog 2 (GSC2), 2MASS, and the Sloan Digital Sky Survey (SDSS) catalog; results are recorded in the astrometry keywords in the image header.
+HLA processing for WFPC2 and NICMOS attempts to correct the astrometry of most images by matching sources with one of three catalogs, namely the Guide Star Catalog 2 (GSC2), 2MASS, and the Sloan Digital Sky Survey (SDSS) catalog; results are recorded in the astrometry keywords in the image header.
 The absolute astrometry is adjusted to match that of SDSS if a sufficient match is available, otherwise to GSC2; 2MASS is used to assess the quality of the solution.
-An analysis of the astrometric correction applied and its internal consistency for a subset of ACS data is presented in astrometry_all.summary.
+An analysis of the astrometric correction applied and its internal consistency for a subset of the pre-DR9 ACS data is presented in astrometry_all.summary.

-When a correction is possible, the typical absolute astrometric accuracy of the HLA-produced images is ~ 0.3 arcsec in each coordinate.
-About 80% of the ACS WFC images have corrected astrometry.
-This astrometric correction is not possible for many images because of crowding, lack of matching sources (especially for instruments with small field of view, such as ACS/HRC and NICMOS), or sources that are unresolved from the ground.
+When a correction is possible, the typical absolute astrometric accuracy of the HLA-produced images is ~0.1 arcsec in each coordinate.
+About 80% of the WFPC2 images have corrected astrometry.
+This astrometric correction is not possible for many images because of crowding, lack of matching sources (especially for instruments with small field of view, such as NICMOS), or sources that are unresolved from the ground.
 In such cases, the absolute astrometry is typically accurate to ~1-2 arcsec in each coordinate, as for the standard pipeline products.
+The current version 3 of the HSC has absolute astrometry based on the Gaia DR1 catalog, which is much more accurate.
+The next version of the HLA images will also incorporate these corrections.

-The SDSS, 2MASS, GSC2, FIRST and GALEX catalogs are available for overlaying on the images in the interactive display and provide an excellent way to check the absolute astrometry for a particular image.
-The astrometry accuracy varies for the external catalogs and also varies from source-to-source.
+The Gaia, PanSTARRS (PS1), SDSS, 2MASS, GSC2, FIRST and GALEX catalogs are available for overlaying on the images in the interactive display and provide an excellent way to check the absolute astrometry for a particular image.
+The astrometry accuracy varies for the external catalogs and also varies from source-to-source, although Gaia is clearly the most accurate of the external catalogs.
 The approximate accuracy of the catalogs is given below:

 Catalog Positional Accuracy